Red Dot (film): Plot

 Finally, Tomas arrives with a rifle, and the truth is revealed: the day of the couple's engagement, Nadja attempted to perform oral sex on David as they drove home, and a distracted David struck and killed a pedestrian -- the boy he had hallucinated earlier, who was also Tomas's son and Einar's nephew.
 David chose to drive off instead of calling the police as Nadja wanted, which left her wracked with guilt.
 On that day, Tomas had been playing with a drone with his son, which had caused him to run into the road; however, the drone also captured the couple's license plate, and a grieving Tomas tracked them down and moved into a nearby apartment to surveil them.
 Tomas is intent on inflicting revenge on the couple for callously driving away and had been behind the earlier murder attempts.
 He now decides to become more sadistic and tries to get David to use a power drill to torture and kill Nadja's child, and he shoots David in the knee when he does not comply.
 Tomas prepares to kill them both but is interrupted by the arrival of a furious Jarmo, who has tracked down the couple.
 In the confusion, Tomas shoots and fatally wounds Jarmo, who accidentally does the same to Einar, and Nadja and David escape while Jarmo and Tomas struggle for a rifle.

 Nadja and David attempt to flee, but David cannot escape with his injuries.
 He tells Nadja to run, and when she stumbles upon the unconscious Rolle, she decides to take his rifle and save David.
 However, when she returns, she hesitates while trying to shoot him and is shot in the head and killed instantly by Mona, Tomas's wife and Einar's sister encountered earlier at the inn.
-A traumatized David begs to be killed as well, but Thomas refuses, telling him that he can now understand how he felt after his own son had died.
+A traumatized David begs to be killed as well, but Tomas refuses, telling him that he can now understand how he felt after his own son had died.
 Mona and Tomas depart as David is left sobbing in the snow.